-A few signs that warn about a failing disk drive may include one or more of the following:
+A few warnings that a disk drive is failing may include one or more of the following:

 - Computer slows down

 - Persistent blue screens

 - Some files fail to open or simply disappear

 Of course, the above symptoms may happen because of other reasons; like bad memory modules, viruses, corrupted operating system files etc. Either way, you need to find out what is going on with your computer before trouble knocks at the door.

 Before making hasty decisions regarding a hard disk gone south, make sure it is actually dead.
 Quite often, a false alarm will be sounded when something else is the matter.